Social Psychology v. Behavioral Economics: 3 Key Differences

 Finally, behavioral economists are more likely to test their hypotheses in large scale field studies of consequential behaviors observed in real world settings—versus in laboratory investigations of relatively inconsequential personal choices made on a keypad.
 Why social psychologists have tended to stay tenaciously in the laboratory has multiple answers.
 Convenience, quick and plentiful outcomes to be submitted for publication, and the ability to collect ancillary data for mediational analyses have all played a role.
 But, much like Thaler’s view of what occurred within economics, a reputational factor may be involved.
 Academic social psychology evolved from a discipline that many considered insufficiently rigorous (until 1965, its flagship publication was the Journal of Abnormal and Social Psychology) into one that fought for stature as scientifically-based rather than clinically-based.
 If it is true that many economists have clung to financial rationality because of the prestigious mathematical trappings of econometric models, perhaps many social psychologists have clung to the laboratory because of its prestigious links to rigorous science.

 In other words, while experimental methods are the center of quantitative behavioral science in both BE and SP, BE’s quest to make economics more human has opened the discipline up to real-world research settings.
-Even though some of BE’s work still relies on abstract models and lab experiments, it is a natural ally of field experiments – taking empirical research to settings where decisions are actually made.
-As Cialdini notes, SP’s fondness of lab experiments may well be due to its association with well-controlled lab experiments.
-As I recently read in a remark about Cialdini’s BE vs SP distinction, this is quite ironic, considering the replication crisis that has afflicted SP in recent years.
+Even though some of BE’s work still relies on abstract models and lab experiments, it is a natural ally of field experiments–taking empirical research to settings where decisions are actually made.
+As Cialdini notes, SP’s fondness of the lab may well be due to the association with well-controlled lab experiments.
+As I recently read in a remark about Cialdini’s BE/SP distinction, this is quite ironic, considering the replication crisis that has afflicted SP in recent years.

 Given all these differences, what do BE and SP have in common other than their interest in the experimental study of human behavior?
 The psychologist Daniel Kahneman once remarked that social psychologists are particularly good at understanding the effect of context on human behavior.
 This focus on contextual factors, many believe, is also at the heart of BE.